-The Group will continue to leverage its leading position in the medical device industry of China.
-In addition to its main businesses of infusion set and intravenous cannula, the Group will continue to expand its business in the diabetes therapy sector and actively facilitate the marketing and promotion of insulin injection needles and pens, as well as continue the R&D and expansion of the medical devices in other therapy sectors to expand the Group's revenue sources, create business synergies and further optimize its business coverage.
-As of December 31, 2020, the Group had obtained 35 registration certificates for products, covering, among others, infusion set, intravenous cannula, intestinal feeding device, insulin injection pen, insulin injection needle and blood transfusion set.
+PW Medtech has been focusing on China's fast-growing and high-margin medical device market and actively promotes industrial upgrade, enhances its product innovation and R&D capabilities, and expands the production capacities and product portfolio.
+In addition to its main businesses of infusion set and intravenous cannula, the Group will continue to expand its business in the diabetes therapy sector and actively facilitate the launch and promotion of insulin injection needles and pens, as well as continue the R&D and expansion of medical devices in other therapeutic sectors to further optimize its business coverage.
+As of December 31, 2021, the Group had obtained 34 registration certificates for products, covering, among others, infusion set, intravenous cannula, intestinal feeding device, insulin injection pen, insulin injection needle and blood transfusion set.